isabelle-leo/PeptAffinity/README.md

 * The filter panel updates values automatically
 * The tab retracts when you click again

+Home tab:

+* Here you can find the tabs' structure for the app

-Feature tab:
+Sequence tab:

 * Select Gene & Isoform: Choose a gene symbol and its UniProt isoform

 * Domain Source: Toggle between InterPro and Prosite annotations

-* Interactive Heatmap: Rows show peptides mapped along sequence; color scale indicates correlation value between MS abundance and Olink
+* Interactive Heatmap of the protein: Rows show peptides mapped along sequence; color scale indicates correlation between MS abundance and Olink NPX values

 * Tooltips: Hover on any tile to see residue position, correlation, and feature annotation

-Structural Tab: *coming soon*
+Structure tab:

+* Click "Spin" in order to rotate the structure

+* Interactive AlphaFold structure of the protein: the color scale indicates median peptide correlation between MS abundance and Olink NPX values

-Summary tab:
+All proteins tab:

 * Use this tab to guide your selections in the filter panel and to see how much of the dataset meets your parameters

-* Violin & Jitter: Distribution of all individual peptide correlations across the filtered set of gene IDs.

-* Scatter plots: Mean vs. SD and median vs. IQR plots for gene ID‑level statistics
+* Scatter plots: Mean vs. SD and center vs. range plots for gene ID‑level statistics

 # Our preprint (please cite if you use our app): [https://www.researchsquare.com/article/rs-6501601/v1](https://doi.org/10.21203/rs.3.rs-6501601/v1)